(Tradução semi-automática)

 Layer 2

-Game and Narratives for Informal Learning Engagement
+Play Experience for Informal Learning Engagement

 Foster children’s engagement with self-proposed informal learning programs;